ygpark2/inventory-management-api/README.md

 ![User Register Response - Steps](./images/acuser_register_response.png)

 ### User Login to obtain JWT

+Choose one the users (customer, manager) to login for testing.

 ![User Login Request - Steps](./images/jwt_login_input.png)

+You need to copy the `access` value from json response for JWT authorization in the next section.

 ![User Login Response - Steps](./images/jwt_login_response.png)